Click here for links to performance videos

 Richard Wood Tours

-As accompanist and featured vocalist with Prince Edward Island fiddling dynamo Richard Wood since 1995, Gordon has toured extensively across Canada (every province and territory except Nunavut), as well as numerous tours to the U.K. (England, Scotland, Wales), Europe (Ireland, Denmark, Belgium, Germany), and Australia.
+As accompanist and featured vocalist with Prince Edward Island fiddling dynamo Richard Wood since 1995, Gordon has toured extensively across Canada (every province and territory except Nunavut), as well as numerous tours to the U.K. (England, Scotland, Wales), Europe (Ireland, Denmark, Belgium, Germany), the US, and Australia.

 Richard Wood and Gordon along with Brad Fremlin also performed for the "Team Canada" trade mission in Tokyo, Japan in 1999.